-This program is for current high school students and recent high school graduates to spend a summer working on conservation projects throughout the City of Houston and Harris County.
+This program position is open to current high school students, recent high school graduates, college students and young adults looking to spend a summer working on conservation projects throughout Texas.
 Members will work on trail improvement and habitat restoration projects led by two adult Crew Leaders.
 Opportunities for travel and camping will be provided.
 Crews will focus on building conservation skills and engaging in environmental education.
 The program works in partnership with several agencies and organizations dedicated to serving youth and the environment.

 Summer Youth Crew Leaders: Ages 21-28

 Austin, San Antonio, and Tribal Nations: May 16* – August 5, 2022

 *Applications are still being accepted.
 Please don’t hesitate to apply!

 When I joined the GulfCorps crew with Texas Conservation Corps (TXCC), I had recently completed undergraduate degrees in Environmental Biology and English, but I didn’t have a specific career direction in mind.
 I knew that I loved environmental sustainability and I had always been successful in school, however, job searching proved frustrating.
 When I stumbled across TXCC’s job posting, it sounded like a perfect way to get some experience.
 The idea of spending so much time in the field restoring coastal prairie habitat was exciting to me, so I applied, hoping I’d be accepted.
 Even though I couldn’t wait to start my term, I still wasn’t ready for just how incredible the experience was.
 During my 6-month term I built skills that are crucial for a career in conservation.
 I learned how to use power tools and hand tools safely and effectively, as well as maintain tools.
 I pushed myself beyond what I thought I was capable of to pass a pack test and earn a certification in wildland firefighting.
 I cultivated skills in GIS/GPS technology.
 I learned how to step back when something inevitably went wrong and problem-solve successfully.